We all have expectations of the people in our lives, but some people take it to the next level.

 9. “You owe me.”

-Keeping score in relationships is exhausting.
-This phrase turns kindness into a transaction, which is a fast track to resentment.
+Keeping score in relationships is exhausting and incredibly unfair, not to mention pretty manipulative.
+This line turns kindness into a transaction, which is a fast track to resentment.
 Relationships should be about mutual care, not a ledger of debts and credits.

 10. “Why can’t you be more like…”